Celebrating

 HOME OF LIBERTY BELL 7

-The Cosmosphere is a Smithsonian-affiliated museum in Hutchinson, KS and the proud home and owner of the Liberty Bell 7 spacecraft.
-The craft will be on display in the Cosmosphere's Grand Lobby through the summer of 2021.
+The Cosmosphere is a Smithsonian-affiliated museum in Hutchinson, KS, and the proud home and owner of the Liberty Bell 7 spacecraft.

 PLAN YOUR VISIT